WSU-CASAS/ArWISE/README.md

 ### FT-Transformer Augmented Random Forest

-The scripts `ft_train.py`, `ft_embed.py`, and `ft_rf.py` train and evaluate an activity recognition model based on random forest with features that are augmented using FT-Transformer embeddings.
+The scripts `ft_train.py` and `ft_embed.py` generate augmented training and testing datasets with features that are augmented using FT-Transformer embeddings.
+The resulting datasets can be input to the `random_forest.py` script.

 #### FT Train